AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 ### Marking students in a tutorial as present: `mark`

-Marks specified students, in a tutorial in TAbs as present.
+Marks specified students in a tutorial in TAbs as present.

-Format: `mark t/TUTORIAL_ID id/STUDENT…`
+Format: `mark t/TUTORIAL_ID id/STUDENT_ID…`

-* Marks one or more students, identified by their student ID, in the tutorial identified by tutorial ID as present.
+* Marks one or more students, identified by their student ID, in the tutorial identified by the tutorial ID as present.
 * You can specify multiple student IDs in a single command, separated by spaces.
 * Each `STUDENT_ID` must follow the format `AXXXXXXX&`, where: